VlachosGroup/openmkm/docs/theory.md

 from the reactor through the outlet.
 The volumetric flow rate, $$r$$ is also defined in terms of mass flow rate, $$\dot{m}_0$$, which is given as
 $$\dot{m}_0 = \rho_0 r$$.
 Similarly, flow rate, $$r$$ and residence time, $$\tau$$ are related as $$\tau = V/r$$.
-At the inlet, the reacting fluid contains only reactants, but at the outlet, it contains both reactants, products, and reaction intemediaries.
-The reactor is typically operated at steady state conditions, where the composition of the reacting fluid inside the CSTR, which is typically different from the composition of the feed, does not change.
+At the beginning, the reacting fluid contains only reactants, but as time progresses, it contains both reactants, products, and reaction intemediaries.
+The reactor is typically operated at steady state conditions, where the composition of the reacting fluid inside the CSTR, which is typically different from the composition of the initial feed, does not change.

 #### Mass Balance